Deltares/dfm_tools/README.md

 - use python>=3.9 to ensure future updates: https://github.com/Deltares/dfm_tools/issues/267
 - [online documentation](https://deltares.github.io/dfm_tools) with installation guide, contributing guide, tutorials/examples, API reference and a convenient search box.
 - Bug or feature request?
 Create a [GitHub issue](https://github.com/Deltares/dfm_tools/issues)
+- This fork has a new feature: delete the mesh with shapefiles.
+Use it in this way: meshkernel_delete_withshp(mk:meshkernel.meshkernel.MeshKernel, coastlines_shp, min_area: float=0)